 It appears they themselves raise cash from outside investors, with an announcement earlier this year that their Series D equity round raised a total of £150m in equity and debt.

 Whilst I have yet to have any direct communications with iwoca, I understand some of my colleagues in Plymouth have and as a firm we have assisted clients directly or indirectly (through Capitalise) raise funds from iwoca.

 Finance in Cornwall

 iwoca will not be presenting at this years’ event, however other ‘alternative finance’ providers will be, as will Capitalise – I am also hoping that ‘Open Banking’ will be covered by at least one of the presenters in the debt section.
-If you require any more information and/or are looking to book on Finance in Cornwall place please click here.

 In the interim, please contact your usual PKF Francis Clark contact to discuss a debt raise that you feel may be suited to iwoca.